driesvints/vat-calculator/README.md

 ### Extra fields

-To display the live tax calculation, you can use the classes `vat-subtotal`, `vat-taxrate`, `vat-taxes` and `vat-total` on any DOM element and VAT Calculator JS will automatically set the inner HTML content for you.
+To display the live tax calculation, you can use the classes `vat-subtotal`, `vat-taxrate`, `vat-taxes` and `vat-total` on any DOM element and VatCalculator JS will automatically set the inner HTML content for you.

 Example: